 Take note that these are just some ways on how to produce sustainable packaging.
-A little bit of research can really help you go the extra mile – and you may even win new customers as a result.
+A little bit of research can really help you go the extra mile; you may even win new customers, as a result!

-To conclude, it is very important to promote and implement the use of sustainable packaging not only in Australia but also worldwide.
+To conclude, it is important to promote the use of sustainable packaging not only in Australia but also worldwide.

-Sustainable packaging is a growing issue for both business and socity.
-Consumers today are becoming more conscious of what they buy and will shop around for a greener or more responsible business.
+Sustainable packaging is a growing issue for both business and society.
+Consumers today are becoming more conscious of what they buy; they will shop around for a greener, more responsible business.
 In this case, going eco-friendly and sustainable packaging can add financial benefits to any business.

-As said earlier, producing sustainable packaging is a difficult but rewarding thing to do.
-As stated by this article, 88% of consumers want you – the business – to help them make a difference.
+Producing sustainable packaging is a difficult but rewarding thing to do.
+As stated by this article, 88 per cent of consumers want you – the business – to help them make a difference.

-Businesses who are environmentally aware are bound for success nowadays!
+Businesses who are environmentally aware are bound for success!

 As an innovative solution for your waste management and recycling needs, Waster promotes the idea of businesses and consumers alike to use sustainable packaging.

-You can also avail of our cardboard and paper recycling – see more details here.
+You can also avail our cardboard and paper recycling.